 Latest News on Passwords

-The Wall Street Journal for January 20, 2016 reports that passwords are getting longer, but not getting stronger.
+The Wall Street Journal reports that passwords are getting longer, but not getting stronger.
 For the first time last year, "1234567890" "quertyuiop" (top row of keys on a standard keyboard) and "welcome" landed spots on the list of the years most common passwords, according to data from SplashData a company that makes password-management applications.
 These examples are longer than perennial favorites "1234" "12345" and "querty," which still rank high.
 SplashData CEO Morgan Slain said that if these longer passwords are based on simple patterns they will put you in just as much risk of having your identity stolen by hackers.